grame-cncm/faustdoc/mkdocs/docs/manual/options.md

   -sg         --signal-graph              print the internal signal graph in dot format.
   -rg         --retiming-graph            print the internal signal graph after retiming in dot format.
   -norm       --normalized-form           print signals in normalized form and exit.
+  -norm1      --normalized-form1          print signals in normalized form with IDs for shared sub-expressions and exit.
   -me         --math-exceptions           check / for 0 as denominator and remainder, fmod, sqrt, log10, log, acos, asin functions domain.
   -sts        --strict-select             generate strict code for 'selectX' even for stateless branches (both are computed).
   -wall       --warning-all               print all warnings.